denniskontoulis123/D-Kontoulis-WEB601Assignments-FavGames/README.md

 09:16AM

 bathroom break and then some code.  adjusted content-card-component.html to show a default img if imgURL isn't set. next is integrating a directive named hover-affect
+2024-02-22
 09:39 AM

-generated hover affect directive via ng generate directive HoverAffect 09:41 AM
+generated hover affect directive via ng generate directive HoverAffect 2024-02-22
+09:41 AM

+put togethr hover affect directive; pretty simple to put together. need to adjust HTML next to actually make it function 2024-02-22
+09:52 AM

+ok for some reason the hover isnt working. going to try and debug now 2024-02-22
+09:56 AM